...

 Hydration Packs vs Belts vs Bottles

 Staying hydrated is non-negotiable.
-But the right system depends on your needs.
+Dehydration can reduce performance by up to 30%.
+But the right system depends on your run length and personal preference.

 Hydration Packs vs Belts vs Bottles